unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

    The abslute error is 0.1206

-Now we are going to initialize 3 factory objects, each one encapsulating a different zero-noise extrapolation method.
+Now we are going to initialize three factory objects, each one encapsulating a different zero-noise extrapolation method.

 .. testcode::